 Making History?
 A Q&A with Tyler Titus

 Tyler James Titus is one of five people on the ballot for the board of Erie's City School Directors.
 On Tuesday, Nov.
 8, voters can select up to four candidates.
-If his name is one of the four top choices, history will be made.
-He will be the first elected official in the state of Pennsylvania who is openly transgender.
+If their name is one of the four top choices, history will be made.
+They will be the first elected official in the state of Pennsylvania who is openly transgender.
 While Pennsylvania does boast one of the nation's top trans officials, Dr. Rachel Levine, our state's Physician General, she was appointed to the cabinet by Governor Tom Wolf.

-An energetic father of two boys, aged 9 and 4, he's personally invested in the Erie School District.
+An energetic father of two boys, aged 9 and 4, they're personally invested in the Erie School District.
 We were able to sit down with the charismatic candidate to get his take on things.

 Nick Warren: Let's start with how you got here.
 In regard to your write-in campaign, how did the hurdles of May's primary get you to this point on the ballot?